 Full TitleA Phase 2 Study of Abemaciclib in Patients with Recurrent Primary Brain Tumors

-Abemaciclib is an investigational drug designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
+Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
+It is approved for treating metastatic breast cancer; its use in this study is investigational.
 It is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: